-You might also need to invest in better-recording equipment such as a mic, camera and you might also need to improve the room where you record in order to achieve better sound acoustics.
+You might also need to invest in better recording equipment such as a mic, and camera and you might also need to improve the room where you record in order to achieve better sound acoustics.

 This opportunity is also available to almost anyone in the world as long as you have internet access.How to Profit from a Hobby Click To Tweet